 Find the right bike and you can be confident it will hold its value better, have better components and technology, and will allow you to enter the sport with a solid foundation for growth.

-Check the original price
+Rule #2: Check a used bike's original price

 Just like cars, boats, skis, and computers, bikes depreciate.
 The moment a new bike leaves the shop floor it loses some value.
 Our expert used-bike purchasing team here at The Pro's Closet has studied this phenomenon for years.
 They have developed a simple rule to follow when purchasing a used bike, which you can use too.